Musicals101.com

 b.
 July 10, 1900 (London, UK) - d.
 Feb.
 1996 (London, UK)

 For more than half a century, this strikingly beautiful soprano was the toast of the London stage.
 To friends and fans, she was "Boo," a nickname from childhood.
-Laye made her West End debut as a teenager, and came to fame in operettas like The Shop Girl (1920 - R), The Merry Widow (1923 - R) and Romberg & Hammerstein's The New Moon (1929), achieving international stardom when Noel Coward cast her as the lead in the Broadway production of Bittersweet (1929).
+Laye made her West End debut as a teenager, and came to fame in operettas like The Shop Girl (1920 - R), The Merry Widow (1923 - R) and Romberg & Hammerstein's The New Moon (1929), achieving international stardom when Noel Coward cast her as "Sari Linden" in the Broadway production of Bitter Sweet (1929).
 She appeared in several Hollywood films, introducing Romberg & Hammerstein's "When I Grow Too Old to Dream" in The Night is Young (1935) with co-star Ramon Novarro.
 Loved by audiences and critics alike, Laye continued to play leading roles on the London stage until 1969, and made concert appearances through 1992.

 Layton, Joe